 The Toll Roads

-At 791 square miles, Orange County is home to beautiful beaches, world-class shopping and the happiest place on earth.
+At 948 square miles, Orange County is home to beautiful beaches, world-class shopping and the happiest place on Earth.
 It’s also home to the largest network of toll roads in the state.

-Comprised of State Routes 73, 133, 241 and 261, The Toll Roads make up over 20 percent of Orange County’s limited – access highway system and are the fastest, easiest and most predictable way to get to and around Orange County.
+Comprised of State Routes 73, 133, 241 and 261, The Toll Roads make up over 20 percent of Orange County’s major thoroughfare highway system and are the fastest, easiest and most predictable way to get to and around Orange County.

-The Transportation Corridor Agencies (TCA) were created with the very clear mission of enhancing mobility in Orange County and Southern California by developing and operating publicly-owned toll facilities as a part of the regional transportation system.
+The Transportation Corridor Agencies (TCA) were created with the very clear mission of enhancing mobility in Orange County and Southern California by developing and operating publicly-owned toll roads as a part of the state highway system.

 Studies conducted during the 1970s identified that several new roads were needed to serve Orange County.
 By 1981, State Routes 73, 133, 241 and 261 were roughly sketched onto the county's road plans.